Italian Recipe Book

 Brodo or Italian Meat Broth is an essential ingredient to make vegetable and meat-based risottos.
 Homemade broth also adds incredible depth of flavor to numerous Italian soups and stews.

 Some dishes simply cannot not exist without broth.
-Broth or brodo is a protagonist is such dishes as Passatelli, Pastina Soup and of course, Tortellini in Brodo.
+Broth or brodo is a protagonist is such dishes as Passatelli in Brodo, Pastina Soup and of course, Tortellini in Brodo.

 How To Serve Meat From the Broth